FLO-2DKaren/FLO-2D-Tutorial-Source/source/Workshops/Lesson 2.rst

 .. note:: This lesson uses an HEC-RAS import.
 Alternate channel development methods are included in the advanced
           tutorials and coastal tutorials.
 It is not necessary to have a RAS channel.

+          `Channel Development Tutorial <https://documentation.flo-2d.com/Advanced-Lessons/Module%2010.html>`_ is the
+          advanced lesson for this project.

 This video shows the full process of this tutorial.

 .. youtube:: 74a07-wH3Gw